Day One

 Sun Room, Memorial Union

-In this session for family members and guests, you will learn about health and wellness, living on campus, selecting a meal plan, as well as an overview of AccessPlus, transportation, and campus safety.
+In this session for family members and guests, you will learn about health and wellness, living on campus, selecting a meal plan, transportation, and campus safety.
 Hear from Cyclone Aides about how they made the most of their first six weeks on campus and how you can support your Cyclone in making the most of theirs.

 Great Hall, Memorial Union